 Bodega captured sneakerheads' attention in 2006 when Dime Magazine named it the third best sneaker store in the US.

 To really see what all the hype is about today, you have to visit their Boston outlet.
 Air Jordans and And1s never looked better than on Bodega’s red bamboo display shelves.
 Like a warmer version of an Apple Store, the boutique shoe shop captures the comfort and allure of high-end high tops.

 Bodega founders Oliver Mak, Jay Gordon and Dan Natola make customer service a pointed focus.
 Friendly staff forgo hipsterish pretences by helping customers find exactly what they’re after.
 If you have any interest in sneaker culture, make sure you find Bodega next time you’re in Boston’s Back Bay neighborhood.

 Bodega perfected the anti-marketing approach to gaining brand recognition.
 “We wanted to make a physical manifestation of the hunt for great product”, explain Mak, Gordon and Natola.
 So, while sneaker fandom was hitting its peak in the 2000s, Bodega had only a cryptic splash page for a website.
 They hid the entrance to the original outlet inside a nondescript corner store selling rice and pickled eggs.

 Early on, people wandered in by accident and left feeling like they had discovered something exciting and special.
 Word of mouth carried so quickly that within two months, the head of Nike New England had offered an exclusive shoe deal.
 The rest is history for this box-fresh prince of cool Boston companies.

 While we don’t recommend spoiling the surprise of Bodega’s hidden entrance, watch the video below for a peek:

 What do you think of our selection of cool Boston companies?
-Let us know in the comments section below, and return next month to read our picks for Chicago's most exciting enterprises.
+Let us know in the comments section below.